 - Faith-Based Programs – These programs allow clients to focus their treatment on developing or strengthening their faith while healing through treatment.

-- Cognitive Programs – Cognitive programs help clients by basing their recovery on the understanding of their belief practices, triggers, and mental processes.
+- Cognitive Programs – Cognitive programs help clients by basing their recovery on the understanding of their belief practices, triggers, and emotional processes.

-All of these treatment options can be customized to provide a unique program for each person.
+All of these treatment options can be customized to provide a unique program for each person to help them recover from drug addiction in a manner that is helpful to them.

 With so many kinds of rehabilitation treatment options around the country, you get a choice of what will work for you.
-Even if it takes multiple centers to find one that works, it is beneficial to your health and the health of those around you to give it a try.
-If you find a rehab center that is ineffective, it is not because it is too late, but merely because the wrong approach was taken.
-It is always possible to recover from drug addiction.
+Even if it takes multiple programs to find one that works, it is beneficial to your health and the health of those around you to give it a try.
+If you find a rehab center that is ineffective, it is not because it is too late to recover from drug addiction but merely because the wrong approach was taken.
+It is always possible to reach recovery.

 One important aspect of treatment to consider when finding the right center is rehab treatment.
 Not all centers offer a detox program.
 When this is not included, it requires a person to go outside of the rehab center to be detoxified first – and the way that other places deal with the withdrawal symptoms may not be effective.
 As a result, some people would rather continue using drugs as opposed to dealing with withdrawal symptoms.
 Withdrawing from drugs can be a physically and mentally arduous task.
 Anyone who has tried to quit before understands the symptoms and pain that they are about to deal with.

 For former drug addicts, dealing with withdrawal is the first step towards becoming sober.
 Getting professional help by attending a drug rehabilitation program can help users to endure drug withdrawal.
-There are a variety of approaches to detox treatment, including medically-assisted detox and holistic rehab.
+There are a variety of approaches to detox treatment, including medically-assisted detox.
 Choosing the most effective one for the client is not the only important factor of an effective rehabilitation program, but it is something to be cognizant of when searching for rehab centers.

 Treatment Statistics by Age